TNejk/Internal_car_leasing_system/api/READMEBEFOREANGRY.md

   named jwt, otherwise itll fuck up your imports and still use the old lib instead of pyjwt.
 Only when you checked that you can install pyjwt ^^
   But when you're launching it inside a docker container, just don't include the jwt in the requerements.txt (req.txt) file, ony PyJWT

+- When you get the Error: pg_config executable not found. error while downloading psycopg2 library, you need to download these sources:\
+apt install postgresql libpq-dev\sudo apt install build-essential\sudo apt install python3-dev and try downloading psycopg2 again.
+It should work now **muah**